-It would have been clever to try my soft and chewy ginger cookies to make gingerbread men, but I only realized this after futzing around with a new recipe creation.
+It would have been clever to try my grain-free soft and chewy ginger cookies to make gingerbread men, but I only realized this after futzing around with a new recipe creation.
 Oh well.
-The new recipe worked out fine!
+The new recipe worked out wonderfully!
 And I was pleasantly surprised by the taste.
 They’re pretty molasses-y, but not overwhelmingly so.
 But still, not recommended for molasses haters.

 The dough isn’t the nicest to work with (you have to freeze it and flour the surface before rolling the dough into shapes) but it’s not that bad and not any more work than a normal roll-out cookie recipe.
 And if you don’t want to roll them out at all, use the recipe I linked to above.
 They are just as amazing and the dough is a little easier to work with! :)

 Soft and Chewy Grain- and Gluten-free Gingerbread Men